QIXIN-LIN/macs30123-a3/README.md

 ### (ab)

+### Notebook with Code

 + Jupyter notebook for Step1 - run locally to set up Spark EMR cluster: [Q23-Step1.ipynb](https://github.com/macs30123-s24/a3-QIXIN-ACT/blob/main/Q23-Step1.ipynb)

 + Jupyter notebook for Step2 - run on Spark EMR cluster: [Q23-Step2.ipynb](https://github.com/macs30123-s24/a3-QIXIN-ACT/blob/main/Q23-Step2.ipynb)

+### Additional Feature Description

++ Feature1 - Weekend: This is the feature in the existing linear regression model.
++ Feature2 - Hour of Day (date/time feature, one-hot encoded): Add "Hour of Day" to the model because we observed in Q1's visualization that it influences the tip amount.
+Specifically, people tend to tip more around 5am and 7pm.
++ Feature3 - Day of Week (categorical feature, one-hot encoded): Add "Day of Week" to the model because we observed in Q1's visualization that it influences the tip amount.
+Specifically, people tip more during the weekdays.
++ Feature4 - Passenger Count (integer feature, bucketized and one-hot encoded): Add "Passenger Count" to the model because we observed in Q1's visualization that it influences the tip amount.
+Specifically, larger groups of people (more than 6) tend to tip more significantly.
+However, note that this is a driver-entered value, and there are many entries with 0, possibly because drivers don't always bother to enter the passenger count.
++ Feature5 - Borough to Pickup (spatial feature, one-hot encoded): Add "Borough to Pickup" in the model to reflect the potential variability in tipping habits or travel purposes among passengers originating from different boroughs, which could impact the tip amount.
++ Feature6 - Trip Distance (floating point feature): Add "Trip Distance" to the model because people might give more tips on long-distance trips due to increased fare amounts or longer travel times.
++ Feature7 - Fare Amount (floating point feature): Add "Fare Amount" to the model because people might give more tips when the fare amount is higher.

 ### (c)